thomastaylor312/slides/DeisLabsWhatsCooking/slides.md

 ???
 - So let's talk Helm.
 What’s Helm and why do people use it?
 It’s a package manager like Homebrew, apt, and yum.
-- Helm is now a CNCF incubating (and hopefully soon graduating) project - we donated the IP to the CNCF.
+- Helm is now a CNCF (Cloud Native Computing Foundation) incubating (and hopefully soon graduating) project - we donated the IP to the CNCF.
 - At Microsoft, we use Helm in AKS, azure dev spaces, azure pipelines, azure devops, and a whole host of other internal products
 - But let's talk a bit more about why Helm could be useful for you